ALDOPUTRA07/automated_forecasting/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to carry out forecasting automatically by just entering data.
-The forecasting results will come out in a few seconds.
+This project aims to carry out forecasting automatically by just entering data.The time series data can be any data such as the closing price of a stock, product sales weekly for a store, web traffic monthly, etc. The forecasting results will come out in a few seconds.
 The project uses one of the best forecasting algorithms, namely ARIMA.

 <video controls muted>
   <source src="static/Tutorial.mp4" type="video/mp4">